 All funeral services and burial at East Lawn Cemetery with USMC Military Honors will be private and under the care of the Clancy-Palumbo Funeral Home (Clancy Funeral Home), 43 Kirkham Ave., East Haven.

-To send flowers to the family of Robert Leone, please visit Tribute Store
+To plant a tree in memory of Robert Leone, please visit Tribute Store